 - Pork Loin in the Crock Pot

-I didn’t have the recipe in front of me but remembered most of it, and tried my own version with these simple ingredients:
+I didn’t have the recipe in front of me but remembered most of it.
+So I tried my own version with these five simple ingredients,

 4 to 6 chicken thighs (you could use breasts, drumsticks, whatever will fill your slow cooker)